HEPLean/PhysLean/docs/MaintainerTeam.md

 The role of the maintainer team is to:

-1. Give finial reviews of pull-requests.
+1. Give final reviews of pull-requests.
 2. Help structure and guide the project.
 3. Help foster a pleasant and active community around the project.